 Martin’s Tavern

-A Georgetown drinking institution, Martin’s Tavern is run by the fourth generation of Martins, currently under the helm of Billy Martin, Jr. Since the Great Depression, Martin’s has been shaking up classic cocktails and serving a menu of hearty American classics like colonial Brunswick stew, Chesapeake fried oysters, Maryland crab cakes, fish and chips, and slow-roasted pot roast.
-Nearly every president since Harry Truman has sipped a beer here and it’s reportedly the place where John F. Kennedy proposed to Jackie in 1953.
+A Georgetown drinking institution, Martin’s Tavern is run by the fourth generation of Martins – and currently at the helm is Billy Martin, Jr. Since the Great Depression, Martin’s has been shaking up classic cocktails and serving a menu of hearty American classics.
+Think colonial Brunswick stew, Chesapeake fried oysters, Maryland crab cakes, fish and chips, and slow-roasted pot roast.
+Nearly every president since Harry Truman has sipped a beer here.
+It’s also reportedly the place where John F. Kennedy proposed to Jackie in 1953.

 Old Ebbitt Grill

 Located a block from the White House, people go to Old Ebbitt Grill just to sit at the bar and hear the political gossip.
-Since 1856, this tavern has been slinging beers and martinis and Wasington’s elite have been coming here to feast on Maryland crabcakes, raw oysters, and hearty steaks.
-The 19th-century Beaux Arts building is a stunner.
+This tavern has been slinging beers and martinis since 1856.
+And Washington’s elite have been coming here to feast on Maryland crabcakes, raw oysters, and hearty steaks.
+The 19th-century Beaux Arts building is stunning.
 The interior is clad in moody dark wood and bedecked with taxidermy and old paintings.

 Old Europe